Board

 Our teams

-• Promotes events including Te Wiki o te Reo Māori and Ngā Tohu Reo Māori
+• Promotes key events including Te Wiki o te Reo Māori and Ngā Tohu Reo Māori

-• Engages with Te Whare o te Reo Mauriora to collectively promote and support revitalisation
+• Connects with Te Whare o te Reo Mauriora to collectively promote and support language normalisation and revitalisation

 • Supports government agencies to develop their own language plans and reflect these in their accountability documents